msuhanov/regf/Windows registry file format specification.md

 ##### Data size
 When the most significant bit is 1, a data (4 bytes or less) is stored in the *Data offset* field directly (when a data contains less than 4 bytes, it is being stored as is in the beginning of the *Data offset* field).
 The most significant bit (when set to 1) should be ignored when calculating the data size.

+When the most significant bit is 0, a data is stored in the *Cell data* field of another cell (pointed by the *Data offset* field) or in the *Cell data* fields of multiple cells (referenced in the *Big data* structure stored in a cell pointed by the *Data offset* field).

 ##### Data types

 Value|Name(s)